Atohor/fifa-21-data-cleaning-task-Pidgin-Version/README.md

     <h2>Names</h2>
 </div>

 This two brothers when be Name and Longname column , I come separate the players name by how them take arrange (the oyibo word na to split by delimiter).
 I gats split them like 3 times and once you split any column , e don create new column be that .
-So some kind rows come de show empty but after I repackage everything na only two columns when I call first name and last name come remain .
+So some kind rows come de show empty but after I repackage everything, na only two columns when I call first name and last name come remain .
 Some people when de answer 2 in 1 names like all those dem De Bruyne , Ter Stegan , Van Dijk .I still position dem well like that

 | Before | After |
 |--------|-------|